vidura-chathuranga/vidura-chathuranga/README.md

 Full Stack Developer
 --------------------

-As a full-stack developer, I bring extensive experience in developing and maintaining complex web applications from front-end to back-end.
-My expertise includes using a variety of programming languages, frameworks, and tools to deliver high-quality software solutions that meet client's needs and exceed their expectations.
-I am highly proficient in agile software development methodologies and collaborative development practices such as version control using Git, continuous integration and deployment, and code reviews.
-I am able to work effectively in both team-based and individual development environments, and I am dedicated to maintaining up-to-date knowledge of the latest technologies and industry best practices.
-With a strong commitment to quality, professionalism, and customer satisfaction, I am confident in my ability to deliver top-notch software solutions that meet the needs of any project or organization.
-Whether it's building a new application from scratch or maintaining an existing one, I am eager to apply my skills and experience to make a meaningful impact on the world of technology.

 * 🌍  I'm based in Sri Lanka
 * ✉️  You can contact me at [vidurachathuranga2020@gmail.com](mailto:vidurachathuranga2020@gmail.com)
 * 🚀  I'm currently working on [Energy ERP System](https://github.com/vidura-chathuranga/battery-shop)